 We strongly recommend retailers implement security tags that are tamper-resistant where possible to discourage forced removal.
 An increasingly popular trend is source tagging, which is the process of applying security labels at the point of manufacture instead of at the point of sale.
 This not only frees up time for retail workers to spend on customer engagement but also provides consistent security that meets compliance standards.

 Your security system should include a commercial video surveillance system that allows remote security monitoring from anywhere.
-Surveillance plays an important role in internal and external theft prevention.
+Surveillance is one of the most crucial shoplifting prevention devices a business can use, playing an important role in mitigating internal and external theft.
 A security camera will allow you to track suspicious customers and identify people who have committed any criminal activity.

-There are various ways to prevent theft and shoplifting within retail stores.
+There are various ways to prevent shoplifting and theft within retail stores.
 Investing in staff training is your first line of security but ultimately your retail security system can prevent theft.
 If you need to install or upgrade your existing security system, contact Ryalex Security for more information.